-- 3. Earn an additional 30 semester hours (beyond the previously earned degree). - 4.
+- 3. Earn an additional 30 semester hours in residence in the declared program (see residency credit.) - 4.
 Earn a minimum of twelve semester hours (beyond the previously earned degree) in the major field. - 5.
 File an Intent to Graduate form with the registrar as prescribed in the class schedule. - 6.
 Meet all current requirements for the second or subsequent degree.